Request a call

 #4 Evaluate and Measure the Knowledge Transferred

-The most effective way to measure the effectiveness of the knowledge transfer process is to check for changes in the competence of the recipient of knowledge— whether it is a supplier, a customer, or an employee.
+The most effective way to measure the effectiveness of the knowledge transfer process is to check for changes in the competence of the recipient of knowledge— whether it’s a supplier, a customer, or an employee.
 Undeservedly this stage is considered the final and therefore a minor stage, when in fact this stage in the lifecycle of knowledge transfer is the most difficult but brings the greatest return.
-Thus, according to Pulse of the Profession®, only 27% of organizations surveyed are making efforts to determine the value of knowledge transfer.
-Many find the value difficult to measure because it’s not always tangible or precise.
+At the same time, Linda Argote, Professor of Organizational Behavior and Theory at Carnegie Mellon, claims that knowledge transfer doesn’t happen automatically and knowledge donors and recipients need to be exposed to a transfer opportunity, motivated to transfer, and use appropriate transfer mechanisms where the value of knowledge can be measured.

 Conclusion